-During the year ended December 31, 2018, \$3,101,126 of equipment, medicine and cash donations were transferred under various grant agreements to the Foundation to La Fondation St. Luc ("St. Luc"), a like-minded nonprofit charitable organization in Haiti.
+During the years ended December 31, 2019 and 2018, \$3,222,276 and \$3,101,126, respectively of equipment, medicine and cash donations were transferred under various grant agreements to the Foundation to La Fondation St. Luc ("St. Luc"), a like-minded nonprofit charitable organization in Haiti.
 The St. Luc programs provide medical care, education, employment opportunities and humanitarian aid to the Haitian poor.
 Certain funds raised by the Foundation are designated for specific St. Luc programs.
 All St. Luc programs are geared toward education, development, and sustainability.
 The St. Luc mission also organizes large food and water distribution programs, relief assistance in hurricanes and disasters, mobile medical clinics, job creation programs, virtual online studies including travel abroad, burial of the indigent dead, and other programs.